nathan-barry/nathan.rs/content/posts/about-me.md

 ## Nathan Barry
 ***
 <span class="sidenote"><b>Image Backstory:</b> There were once raccoons living in my attic.
 I caught them and released them away from my house.
-I took a photo with each one caught (this is raccoon #2).</span>
+I took a photo with each one caught (this is raccoon #3 in the sacrificial demon cave).</span>

 I am a Computer Science and Mathematics major at UT Austin.
 I was born in Saint Joseph, Missouri.
 I started programming in 2017 my freshman year of high school, with Python and JavaScript, serving PyTorch models with Flask and React.
 Currently, I spend most of my time on schoolwork, side projects, and (hopefully) writing.